 A vessel with a constant and steady flow of water from the inside to the outside is most often the boat’s air conditioning system in operation.

 The purpose of buying or catching live bait is to use the fish or crustacean while it remains active to draw more strikes.
 Anglers do not find as much success by utilizing dead bait.

 A livewell pump draws water from the outside of the vessel into a tank holding the bait.
-Oxygenated water is constantly pumped in, and to avoid the well from overflowing, the excess spill out over the side and back into the body of water.
+Oxygenated water is constantly pumped in, and to avoid the well from overflowing, the excess spill out over the side.
+Once it is sent over the side in falls aback into the body of water.